ChrisChinchilla/planet.rb/README.md

 # Planet.rb

+## Customisations
+Thanks to [ryanakca](https://github.com/ryanakca) for this awesome Gem, this fork contains customisations to suit the workflow for [gregariousmammal.com](http://gregariousmammal.com).

 ## Important!

 This IS a work in progress, although most functionality is already implemented, do not expect much stability, and of course patches are appreciated. :)